Suns snap 5-game skid with 111-95 win over depleted Clippers - NewsBreak

 The Suns also were depleted: Deandre Ayton couldn’t play after injuring his ankle in the first half of Phoenix’s loss at Houston on Tuesday, and Cameron Payne sat out with a foot injury that incurred in the same game.

-“I’m happy we finally got a win out of this road trip, and we’re going to try to keep this train moving,” Paul said.

-Although Booker struggled with his shot from all ranges, going 6 for 22 and missing eight of his nine 3-point attempts, Bridges rebounded sharply from a 4-for-24 shooting effort against the Rockets.
+Booker struggled with his shot from all ranges, going 6 for 22 and missing eight of his nine 3-point attempts, but Bridges rebounded from a 4-for-24 shooting performance against the Rockets with an 11-for-18 outing.

-“He’s a prideful player,” Suns coach Monty Williams said.
-“He needed a forklift to get his lip off the ground the other night, he was so down about his performance. ...
-When he’s shooting the ball like (tonight), we’re a pretty good team.”
+Phoenix beat the Clippers on the road for the second time this season after a 112-95 victory on Oct.
+23 in which Leonard and George both played.

 Terance Mann scored a season-high 22 points for the Clippers, whose three-game winning streak ended.
-John Wall had 12 points and five assists in his second start for LA after sitting out Wednesday’s game with knee soreness.
+John Wall had 12 points and five assists in his second start for the Clippers after sitting out Wednesday’s game with knee soreness.

-“In the second half, we did a better job of attacking the paint and trying to make a play,” Clippers coach Tyronn Lue said.
-“We didn’t do that in the first half.
-I’m just proud of our guys to keep competing and keep trying to play the right way.”

-Leonard sat out for the 21st time this season to rest his surgically repaired right knee.
-George sat for the ninth time this season, citing left knee soreness after playing in the previous six games.
+Leonard sat out for the 21st time in 31 games this season to rest his surgically repaired right knee.
+George sat for the ninth time this season, citing left knee soreness after playing in Los Angeles’ previous six games.

-Without their dynamic duo, the Clippers couldn’t come close to the standard they set in two home games over the previous three days, beating the NBA-leading Boston Celtics and the Timberwolves.
+Without their high-priced dynamic duo, the Clippers couldn’t come close to the standard they set in their two home games over the previous three days, beating the NBA-leading Boston Celtics and the Timberwolves.

-“It’s definitely real frustrating when we had a good thing going, had a nice little rhythm, figuring stuff out again, about to start a nice little win streak, I thought, and this happens,” Mann said.
-“We’ve just got to figure it out from here now.”

 TIP-INS